swisschain/Hedger/docs/algorithm.md

 # Source data

-* subscribe to trades from account
+* subscribe to trades stream from account
-* subscribe market prices
+* subscribe to market prices stream

 # Model